Updated: January 31, 2022

 Compliance & Penalties

-All employers need to have a vaccine and testing policy to clarify whether the employer is mandating a vaccine by January 4, 2022, or if the employer does not mandate the vaccine – outline the company’s policy on mask wearing, social distancing, and weekly testing requirements (and who pays for the testing).
+All employers need to have a vaccine and testing policy to clarify whether the employer is mandating a vaccine, or if the employer does not mandate the vaccine – outline the company’s policy on mask wearing, social distancing, and weekly testing requirements (and who pays for the testing).

 OSHA plans to have programed or planned inspections, where agents go onsite to check that the business is in compliance with the mandate.
 For what OSHA refers to as willful penalties, the standard penalty is $13,653 for a single violation and the number would increase if there are multiple violations at a business and penalties can be up to $136,532.